delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 Notice how *none* of the text is white on black, because there are always other elements (body, p, aside, sup) between the root and the text.
 </figcaption></figure>

-…unless you also select the *descendants* of :root and aside:
+…unless you also selected the descendants of :root and aside:

 <figure markdown="1"><div markdown="1" class="scroll">
 ```css